Nitya022004/cns-project-AES-RSA-ENCRYPTION/README.md

-# CNS Project - AES-RSA Encryption
+# AES-RSA Encryption Project

 This project demonstrates a secure file transfer mechanism using **AES encryption** for the file data and **RSA encryption** for the AES key.
-The project also includes a packet-sniffing simulation and guidance for monitoring network traffic using Wireshark.
+It also includes a packet-sniffing simulation and guidance for monitoring network traffic using Wireshark.

 ---

-## **Project Features**
+## **Features**
 1. **File Encryption and Decryption**:
-   - **AES Encryption**: Secures file content.
+   - **AES Encryption**: Secures the file content.
    - **RSA Encryption**: Secures the AES encryption key.
    - End-to-end security ensures only the intended recipient can decrypt the file.